 This down payment assistance must be used for primary residences in Hawaii.

-The total annual household income limit for 2020 depends on location and number of people in the household:
+The total annual household income limits depend on location and number of people in the household.